-The council adopted the resolution September 28 temporarily reducing cannabis tax rates for manufacturing to 2%, down from 7.5%; and distribution to 1%, down from 7.5%.
-The city prepares its operating budget’s, on a biennial basis, and hasn’t accounted for any revenue shortfalls as a result of the COVI-19 global pandemic.
+The council adopted the resolution on September 28 temporarily reducing cannabis tax rates for manufacturing to 2%, down from 7.5%; and distribution to 1%, down from 7.5%.
+The city prepares its operating budgets, on a biennial basis, and hasn’t accounted for any revenue shortfalls as a result of the COVID-19 global pandemic.

-Officials will consider at mid-year whether to go ahead with plans to hike raise the tax on sales and other operation, City Clerk Mayra Ochiqui said.
+Officials will consider at mid-year whether to go ahead with plans to hike raise the tax on sales and other operations, City Clerk Mayra Ochiqui said.

 In a report to the council, Tae Rhee, director of finance, said city staff recommended a “resolution temporarily reducing cannabis tax rates for manufacturing and distribution and suspending annual increases for all other cannabis tax rates, pursuant to the city’s Municipal Code